-In the past few weeks, we have been seeing a somewhat expected increase in the reported daily numbers for Covid -19 infection across Canada.
+As 2020 came to a close, we saw a somewhat expected increase in the reported daily numbers for Covid -19 infection across Canada.
 B.C. seems to be mahanging to keep numbers under control.
-As we head into the Fall the opportunity to go outside to socialize and unwind will disappear along with the sidewalk seating that has been proliferating throughout the restaurant business is finally here.
+As we head into the spring, the opportunity to go outside to socialize and unwind along with the sidewalk seating that has been proliferating throughout the restaurant business is finally here.
 The recent announcements on plans to gradually return to some kind of new normal are welcome.
-The continuing success of the vaccine rollout is great news, the reports of new varients that seem to spread more easily, means it continues to be important to prioritize safety when working with sellers and buyers this Fall.
+The continuing success of the vaccine rollout is great news, the reports of new varients that seem to spread more easily, means it continues to be important to prioritize safety when working with sellers and buyers this winter and spring.

 Not much has changed in recommended practice in this regard since ‘Phase III’ of the guidelines from the public health folks.